 Examples of the use of the OSCE in different settings and contexts: case studies

-Ronald M Harden, OBE MD FRCP(Glas) FRCSEd FRCPC, General Secretary, AMEE - An International Association for Medical Education; Editor, Medical Teacher; Professor Emeritus Medical Education, University of Dundee, UK;, Pat Lilley, BA (Hons), Operations Director, AMEE - An International Association for Medical Education; Managing Editor, Medical Teacher and Madalena Patricio, PhD, Professor of Education,Faculty of Medicine, University of Lisbon, Portugal.
+Ronald M. Harden, OBE MD FRCP(Glas) FRCSEd FRCPC, Professor (Emeritus) Medical Education, University of Dundee, UK, Editor Medical Teacher, Pat Lilley, BA (Hons), Operations Director, AMEE - An International Association for Medical Education; Managing Editor, Medical Teacher and Madalena Patricio, PhD, Professor of Education,Faculty of Medicine, University of Lisbon, Portugal.